- Definition and meanings of anata wa

 - How to say “and you” in Japanese

-- anata – あなた : a pronoun meaning ‘you’.
-It can be written in kanji like “貴方”, but its hiragana expression is widely used.
+- anata – あなた : a pronoun meaning ‘you’ in Japanese.

 - wa – は : a binding particle working as a case maker or topic maker.
-This hiragana character itself corresponds to a sound, “ha”.
-But, as a particle, it is pronounced “wa” instead.
+This hiragana character itself corresponds to the “ha” sound.
+When it’s used as a particle, however, it’s pronounced “wa” instead.
 This is a kind of general rule in Japanese.